Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### HTML Test

 I used the [W3C HTML validator](https://validator.w3.org/) to validate each page.

-I had one recurring issue around the function of the website to show if a campaign is overfunded, this is around the value of the tooltip should not be greater than the maximum, this is shown as the tooltip Error below:
+I had a recurring error, which was to do with overfunded campaigns.
+Using a tooltip to illustrate the progress of a campaign throws an error in the validator when the percentage funded is larger than the max value of the tooltip.
+As this is vital to show the state of overfunded campaigns, I ignored this error.
+I have highlighted the error below on the page that is affected:

 - Home - Tooltop Error - Pass
 - Profile - Pass